dtom90/teleport-backend-challenge/RFD.md

 - only cgroups V2 will be supported
 - cgroup setup will be run in priveleged mode on server startup
-- CPU, Memory, Disk IO, and number of PIDs will be limited.
+- CPU, Memory, and Disk IO to all disks will be limited.
   - Limit values will be hard-coded for simplicity
+    - The limits per job will be:
+      - cpu.max: 1 CPU core
+      - memory.max: 1 GB
+      - io.max: 10 MB/s
     - _In production, these values should be set by a configuration system such as a config file setting environment variables_
 - Resource limits will be defined per job to ensure that rouge jobs do not affect other jobs
   - Naming convention will be `/sys/fs/cgroup/rpsmanager/<job_id>`